Multiculturalism: Serbia

 In Serbia, there are 19 officially recognised ethnic groups with a status of national minorities.
 Vojvodina is an autonomous province of Serbia, located in the northern part of the country.
 It has a multiethnic and multicultural identity; there are more than 26 ethnic groups in the province, which has six official languages.
 Largest ethnic groups in Vojvodina are Serbs (67%), Hungarians (13%), Slovaks, Croats, Romani, Romanians, Montenegrins, Bunjevci, Bosniaks, Rusyns.
 The Chinese and Arabs, are the only two significant immigrant minorities in Serbia.

 Radio Television of Vojvodina broadcasts program in ten local languages.
 The project by the Government of AP Vojvodina titled "Promotion of Multiculturalism and Tolerance in Vojvodina", whose primary goal is to foster the cultural diversity and develop the atmosphere of interethnic tolerance among the citizens of Vojvodina, has been successfully implemented since 2005.
 Serbia is continually working on improving its relationship and inclusion of minorities in its effort to gain full accession to the European Union.
 Serbia has initiated talks through Stabilisation and Association Agreement on 7 November 2007.

 United Kingdom

 Multicultural policies were adopted by local administrations from the 1970s and 1980s onwards.
 In 1997, the newly elected Labour government committed to a multiculturalist approach at a national level, but after 2001, there was something of a backlash, led by centre-left commentators such as David Goodhart and Trevor Phillips.
 The Government then embraced a policy of community cohesion instead.
 In 2011, Conservative Prime Minister David Cameron said in a speech that "state multiculturalism has failed".
-Critics argue that analyses which view society as 'too diverse' for social democracy and cohesion have "performative" effects that legitimate racism towards those classed as immigrants.
+Critics argue that analyses which view society as 'too diverse' for social democracy and cohesion have "performative" effects regarding legitimate racism towards those classed as immigrants.
+Others, however, like author Ed West, criticize the notion that the United Kingdom is or should be a multicultural society in the first place and that the project of diversity is misguided.